 Children and adults respond differently to infection with SARS-CoV-2, the virus that causes COVID-19.
-Thankfully, most children do not experience serious symptoms, but the few who are admitted into hospital with severe disease have a much wider range of symptoms than adults.
+Thankfully, most children do not experience serious symptoms, but the few who are admitted into hospital with severe disease have a much wider range of symptoms than adults – a rare condition known as Paediatric Multisystem Inflammatory Syndrome (PIMS).
 Dr Nazima Pathan of the University of Cambridge is aiming to improve understanding of the underlying biology behind why COVID-19 affects children and adults so differently.
 She hopes to uncover new clues that could lead to new ways to prevent and treat severe illness in children, reducing both the short and long-term impact of the disease on young lives.

 How are children’s lives affected now?

 While children can be infected with the virus SARS-CoV-2, most will have only mild symptoms or none at all.
 But some will develop severe COVID-19.

 “A child may become critically ill and might need hospital treatment,” says Dr Pathan.
 “Thankfully, most will recover from their initial illness – but they could be left with lasting problems that impact on their long-term health and well-being.”

 Adults with severe COVID-19 generally have breathing difficulties and lung failure, but children can experience a much wider range of symptoms including vomiting, diarrhoea, tummy pain and headache – suggesting there may be more widespread inflammation compared to adults.
 This widespread inflammation seen in children with severe disease is known as Paediatric Multisystem Inflammatory Syndrome (PIMS) and usually occurs several weeks after infection.